Skip to main content

 PropertyTypeDefaultDescription

-pathstringAbsolute or relative path to a local .ics file.
+pathstring-An absolute or relative file path to a local .ics file on disk.

-hrefstringHTTPS/HTTP URL that Nodemailer should fetch to obtain the calendar data.
+hrefstring-A URL (HTTP or HTTPS) from which Nodemailer will fetch the calendar data.

-Provide exactly one of content, path, or href.
+You must provide exactly one of content, path, or href to specify the calendar data source.

 Best practice